yuenhuitian/imda-pofma/pages/terms-of-use.md

 Permission for use

-1. Where permission is required by these Terms of Use for use of this Site or the Contents, you may apply for permission by writing to IMDA at 10 Pasir Panjang Road #03-01, Mapletree Business City, Singapore 117438.
+1. Where permission is required by these Terms of Use for use of this Site or the Contents, you may apply for permission by writing to POFMA Office at 10 Pasir Panjang Road #03-01, Mapletree Business City, Singapore 117438.

 2. IMDA may, at its sole and absolute discretion, grant or refuse permission to use this Site or the Contents, and impose such conditions for the use of this Site or the Contents as it deems fit.